-Ahead of this Friday’s Super 8s home opener against runaway league leaders Castleford Tigers we look at their previous visit to the AJ Bell Stadium this season.
+Ahead of this Friday’s Super 8s home opener against runaway league leaders Castleford Tigers we look at their previous visit to the The Salford Stadium this season.

 The Tigers made a dominant start to the 2017 Super League season winning all their four opening games with victories over Leigh, Warrington, Leeds and Widnes.

 As for Salford, it had been a mixed bag of results in the opening weeks of the season.
 Victories over Huddersfield and Warrington were between narrow losses against Wigan, Leeds and Wakefield.

 However, the Red Devils managed to upset the odds by coming from behind to pull off a memorable victory which has fuelled Salford’s most successful season in recent memory.